-The Draken will not be truly longer available if you replace all of its available COLORS with the MiG-1.44 (or any other aircraft).
+The Draken will not be longer available if you replace all of its available COLORS with your aircraft of choice.

--Does placement matter when adding an aircraft mod (i.e you will need to place the S-32 in the Su-47 slot since both planes are related)?
+2) - Does placement matter when adding an aircraft mod (i.e placing the S-32 on the Su-47 because both planes are related)?

 It doesn't, you can add your aircraft mod in any of available COLOR slots without problem.
-You can even replace the ADFX-01 "Morgan" with the S-32 if you want for example.
+You can even replace the ADFX-01 "Morgan" with the Flatpack if you want for example.

--Is there any other way to add the custom aircraft other than replacing the existent ones?
+4) - Is there any other way to add the custom aircraft without replacing the existant ones?

 There might be one way, but sadly I haven't figured it out yet.

-Sadly I don't know how to edit the game's strings yet.
-Sorry about that.
+Sadly I don't know how to manipulate the data related to the game's text or hangar yet.

--Huh?
-I selected the second/third Special Weapon option of the custom aircraft but when I start the mission my Special Weapon is disabled or its ammo amount is set to zero?
+6) - I selected the second/third Special Weapon option of the custom aircraft but when I start the mission that Special Weapon is disabled or its ammo amount is set to zero?

-Yes, this is intentional.
+This is intentional.
 I will not bother going into the specifics of why does this happen but the gist of it is that the aircraft models from AC5 can carry only one Special Weapon (SpW).
-Leaving the second/third SpW options enabled will cause problems if they are selected, so for compatibility reasons they will remain disabled until a solution is found.
+Leaving the second/third SpW options enabled will cause problems if they are selected, so for compatibility reasons they will remain disabled until a solution for these issues is found.

 7) - During the Special Weapon selection the game will still display the ordnance of the aircraft that was replaced as well their HUD graphics!